-Another good investment with a monthly returns in Nigeria is offering a daycare services.
+Another good investment with monthly returns in Nigeria is offering daycare services.

 Opening a children’s daycare is very lucrative and works best if you’re in your own house.

-Daycare services is very profitable if you’re in an environment where there is a good traffic and lots of young couples.
+Daycare services are very profitable if you’re in an environment where there are good traffic and lots of young couples.

 I have an Aunty who into this, she started it right inside her house and right now she earning a good passive income through that with just two employees.

-It depends on how big you want it to be, how many kids you’re willing to accept and the tools that you needed based on numbers of kids you have in your creche.
+It depends on how big you want it to be, how many kids you’re willing to accept, and the tools that you needed to be based on the numbers of kids you have in your creche.

 Lots of medical practitioners are now venturing into it.

-At least with 300,000 you can start a good daycare services in your house and with the needed equipments which will attract the kids and their parents.
+At least with 300,000, you can start good daycare services in your house and with the needed equipment which will attract the kids and their parents.

 10. Water production